-There are several developments proposed, and the Local Development Plan is being revised and consulted upon in 2021.
-The outcome of this will be reported in the 2022 Progress Report, however there are candidate sites proposed in Abergavenny, Monmouth, and Severn Side/Chepstow.
+The Local Development Plan is being revised and consulted upon in 2021.
+The outcome of this was to be reported on in the 2022 Progress Report however delays in the LDP process have occurred, and there is no update yet.